slevu/vadim/README.md

               mean_x_unexp = 28)
 outlb <-  c(0.01, .99)
 ```

-- We are analyzing a matched case-control study with essentially two covariates, first $V$ the recent exposure to a vaccine dose (binary variable), and $X$ a continuous time interval that represents spacing between previous and current dose.
-    - While the recent exposure is a risk factor in itself, we state that the time interval only acts as a risk factor conditional on recent exposure.
-    - The hypothesis for the research question is that shorter spacing between doses increase the risk of being a case in people recently vaccinated (i.e. exposed).
-    - We will quantify the relation by either categorizing $X$ or modelling it continuously.

 ## Data
 - We start by simulating data from a matched case-control study.
 Parameters are set so that